odpi/specs/ODPi-Runtime.md

 -   Applications SHOULD obtain the Java classpath via the `${HADOOP_COMMON_HOME}/bin/hadoop classpath` command with the understanding that users and platforms may add or upgrade objects in that classpath.

--   Applications SHOULD obtain the version of a specific Apache Hadoop component via the appropriate `$_HOME/bin/cmd version` command.
+-   Applications SHOULD obtain the version of a specific Hadoop component via the appropriate `$_HOME/bin/cmd version` command.

 -   Applications SHOULD NOT assume that HDFS is the currently configured distributed file system.
 They SHOULD use `hadoop fs` commands instead of `hdfs dfs` commands.
 Future specifications MAY include the ability to use any file system that is compatible with the Hadoop Compatible File System (HCFS) specification.

--   Applications SHOULD either launch via the Apache Hadoop YARN ResourceManager REST API or via `${HADOOP_YARN_HOME}/bin/yarn jar`
+-   Applications SHOULD either launch via the Hadoop YARN ResourceManager REST API or via `${HADOOP_YARN_HOME}/bin/yarn jar`

 -   Applications SHOULD use JDBC, ODBC, or SQL to determine the structure of Hive metadata rather than directly querying Hive's metastore thrift interface whenever possible.